-China became a Party to the WHO Framework Convention on Tobacco Control on October 11, 2005.
+China became a Party to the WHO Framework Convention on Tobacco Control on January 9, 2006.
 Hong Kong, as Special Administrative Region of China, is bound by China’s ratification of the treaty.

 In Hong Kong, smoking is prohibited in indoor public places and workplaces.
 The only exceptions to the smoking ban are: hotel rooms, designated areas in airports and correctional/detention facilities, and tasting rooms in cigar shops.
 Public transport is smoke free with one limited exception: if a bus or taxi is hired as a whole by a private party, smoking is allowed in the vehicle.

-Tobacco Advertising, Promotion and Sponsorship:Tobacco advertising is broadly banned under the law.
+Tobacco advertising is broadly banned under the law.
 The law provides a list of promotional practices that are prohibited, which allows for other promotional practices or leaves uncertain whether those other promotional practices are allowed.
-Sponsorship is permitted, provided that the words ‘cigarette,’ ‘smoking,’ ‘cigar,’ ‘tobacco,’ or ‘pipe’ are not used in the publicity of the sponsorship.
+There are few restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Smoking (Public Health) Ordinance (Cap 371) is the primary tobacco control law in Hong Kong.
 The Ordinance covers many areas of tobacco control policy, including, but not limited to, public smoking restrictions; packaging and labeling of tobacco products; tobacco advertising, promotion and sponsorship; and sales to minors.
 The Smoking (Public Health) Regulations (Cap 371A, 371B, 371D) were issued under the Ordinance and contain a schedule with a list of smoke free public transportation terminals (371D), and regulations on tobacco packaging and labeling (371A, 371B).
 Penalties for smoking in public are set out in Fixed Penalty (Smoking Offenses) Ordinance (Cap 600).
-Other penalties for tobacco advertising, promotion and sponorship and packaging and labeling requirements are contained in the Ordinance.
+Other penalties for tobacco advertising, promotion and sponsorship and packaging and labeling requirements are contained in the Ordinance.

 There are other laws that are not directly related to tobacco control but impact some aspects of tobacco control.
 Specifically, the Road Traffic (Public Service Vehicles) Regulations (Cap 374D) set forth the limited exception to smoking in taxis and buses when privately hired.
 The Public Health and Municipal Services Ordinance (Cap 132) contains a list of smoke free outdoor “public pleasure grounds” in Hong Kong.
 The Smokeless Tobacco Products (Prohibition) Regulations are issued under the Public Health and Municipal Services Ordinance.
-And the Aviation Security Ordinance (Cap 494) contains aircraft regulations, including prohibitions on smoking in aircraft.
+The Aviation Security Ordinance (Cap 494) contains aircraft regulations, including prohibitions on smoking in aircraft.